clippydsdone/.github/profile/README.md

 # Team Clip It & Ship It

+Live production version of Clippy can be found [here](https://clippypdf.herokuapp.com).
+Development version of Clippy can be found [here](https://clippydev.herokuapp.com).

 Clip It & Ship It is team for Distributed Software Development (DSD) course.
 DSD is a joint course of:

 - Mälardalen University (MdU), [IDT Embedded Systems](http://www.es.mdh.se), Sweden